CyrusD123/Quantum-Programs/README.md

 ![alt text](https://github.com/CyrusD123/Quantum-Programs/blob/master/Pics/Quantum%20Bloch.png?raw=true "Bloch Sphere Output")

 In the picture above, each qubit is represented through a Bloch sphere (my repetend).
 In this case, Qubit 0 has collapsed to 0, so Qubit 1 and Qubit 2 didn't change from their default value of 0.
 This has created the value 000.
 If Qubit 0 had collapsed to 1, Qubit 1 and Qubit 2 would have switched from their default values of 0 to 1, creating a value of 111.
 Because there is a 50/50 chance that Qubit 0 will collapse to 0 or 1, the output of the 1,024 measurements is split about 50/50 as well.

+So it was no coincedince that the outputs turned out the way they did.
+This is all thanks to superposition and entanglement.
+In the next program, we'll take away entanglement to show just how important it is to quantum computing.